argoproj-labs/argocd-image-updater/docs/basics/update-strategies.md

 this constraint, e.g. `1.2.5`, `1.2.12` etc, but not to a new minor version (e.g. `1.3`).

+!!!warning "A note on the current image tag"
+    For semver strategy to work, the current application tag must already follow semver.
+Otherwise no comparison can happen by the updater.
+See discussion at [#270](https://github.com/argoproj-labs/argocd-image-updater/issues/270) for more details.

 Likewise, to allow updates to any minor release within the major version `1`, use